 Transfer institutions have varied policies on accepting courses and credits for transfer; therefore, students should establish contact with the 4-year institution early in order to ensure they are following the appropriate course sequences at Pennsylvania Highlands.
-For more information on transferring or to find transfer counselor contact information, go Transfer Central under the Advising tab of myPEAK.
+For more information on transferring, go to Transfer Opportunities.